How to get the best currency exchange rates

 25 piastres coin = quarter of 1 Le

-TOURIST TIP: Please don’t tip Egyptians with COINS from your own country.
-They cannot change them in the banks – they can only change them with other tourists.
-Especially in these times when there are a not of tourists around -the foreign coins are especially WORTHLESS.
+No!
+Please don’t tip Egyptians with COINS from your own country.
+They cannot change them in the banks – they can only change them with other tourists – making foreign coins practically worthless.

 There is a 1LE coin which you have to examine carefully because it is very very similar to the 1 Euro coins.